Annual verification of insurance

 • Pediatric dental and vision coverage through age 18

-5. Maximum preferred provider total out-of-pocket expenses cannot exceed $8,700 per member ($17,400 per family).
-This amount will be adjusted annually to reflect the then current allowable maximum out-of-pocket.
+and c).
+Maximum preferred provider total out-of-pocket expenses cannot exceed $8,700 per member ($17,400 per family).
+This amount may be adjusted annually to reflect the current maximum out-of-pocket allowed by the state of Michigan Bureau of Insurance.

 Notice regarding other waiver exceptions: